A Conversation with Matthew Bahar, Assistant Professor of History

 What is your research focus, and what courses do you teach?

 I’m a historian of early America who specializes in American Indian, imperial, and maritime history during the colonial period.
 My next book project conceptualizes shipwrecks along the Atlantic littoral [near the shoreline] as generative and destructive sites of cultural encounter between American Indians and Europeans, from the sixteenth to the eighteenth century.
-I teach survey courses on early America and American Indians, upper-division seminars on the early modern Atlantic world, violence and terror in early America, and American Indians and empires in early America, and a First Year Seminar Program on the global history of piracy.
+I teach survey courses on early America and American Indians, upper-division seminars on the early modern Atlantic world, violence and terror in early America, and American Indians and empires in early America, and a First-Year Seminar on the global history of piracy.
 Over the next couple years I hope to offer two new classes, a lecture course on the American Revolution and an upper-division seminar called 1492 Revisited.

 Your new book, Storm of the Sea: Indians and Empires in the Atlantic’s Age of Sail (Oxford University Press, 2018) uncovers little-known history about American Indian raids on European sailing ships in the north Atlantic.
 How did you become interested in this line of research?